minnojs/minno-quest/src/0.1/quest/API.md

 stem 		| (text) The description of this row. name 		| The name you want this row to be called within the `questions` object.
 If this is not set the grid automatically sets it according to the grid name.
 So that if grid.name is "myGrid" then you're first row will be called by default "myGrid001". overwrite   | An array of column deffinitions to overwrite.
 Each element of the array overwrites the corresponding column column (so that the first element in the array overwrites the first column definitions and so on).
-If you do not want to overwrite a specific column, simply set it to `false`.
+If you do not want to overwrite a specific column, simply set it to `false`. required    | Require all subquestions in the row to be full

 Here is a simple example of using a multiGrid: